How Bring Me The Horizon saved British rock

 Oli Sykes lived the great coronavirus pandemic narrative arc.
 He dissociated using Netflix and games, slipped into existential crisis, returned to old vices and tried to ameliorate some of the discomfort and confusion he felt with art.
 His experience differs from the rest of us in that Bring Me The Horizon’s lockdown project was not just banana bread.
 It was a series of long Zoom calls that resulted in an EP that brought them, as drummer Mat Nicholls admits, a reinvigorated fanbase and universal critical praise for “the best stuff we’ve done in years”.

 Following up a masterpiece requires thought, patience and a change of scenery, and for this the band has chosen Los Angeles.
 To British sensibilities, it is a strange winter morning: sunny enough to burn, while the heat and smog have made a primordial broth that collects around the infinity pool and rolls off vertically across the open valley.
-It is a scene befitting a band whose aforementioned pandemic-themed EP was named Post Human: Survival Horror
+It is a scene befitting a band whose aforementioned pandemic-themed EP was named Post Human: Survival Horror.

 Bring Me The Horizon have been staying in this vast hillside property made from polished black rock to experiment on music for the next EP in their Post Human series.
 It would not be a stretch to call it a mansion of the kind owned by a Marvel villain or malevolent tech bro.
 The neighbouring house has raging parties every weekend: the band assumes it is a rental property because no one can live like that.
 At least not Bring Me The Horizon, half of whom avoid drinking and follow a disciplined regimen of morning gym sessions and home for healthy dinners and bed by half nine.

-Frontman Oli Sykes strolls onto the veranda for our interview like a vampire in reserve, his body opening to the light.
+Frontman Oli Sykes strolls onto the veranda for our interview like a vampire in reverse, his body opening to the light.
 I notice that he does, in fact, have fangs.
 He and his wife, the model and singer Alissa Salls, got the pointy teeth permanently affixed last summer.

 Contrary to his job, confident social media presence and incendiary live performances, he has always been socially shy.
 That said, when given a routine question in an interview — despite the monochromatic Yorkshire colour to his tone and quiet lack of assertion — he will always give the most depressing or truthful answer.
 This mysterious contrast takes you by surprise.
 Here, in a white handwoven shirt, black Prada utility boots with monogrammed wallet, and a crucifix earring, he is evidently comfortable in his temporary home of five weeks.
 Fans have noticed the change over the past few months, commenting on social media that he looks the healthiest and happiest he ever has.

 “I’d been searching for ages to write something that was bigger than myself but I’m not educated politically; I couldn’t write a political album,” Sykes says of Survival Horror, sitting on the boiling grey patio furniture with his back to the sun.
 He wrote first single ‘Parasite Eve’ before the Covid-19 pandemic, interested in themes of apocalypse and geopolitics.
 The lyric “if we survive the infection / will we remember the lesson”, made Sykes and the whole band uneasy as 2020 unfolded.
 Was this grossly offensive when people were in hospitals dying?
-As the pandemic progressed, they decided to release the track in June with the revised lyric: “when we forget the infection / will we remember the lesson?
+As the pandemic progressed, they decided to release the track in June with the revised lyric: “when we forget the infection / will we remember the lesson?”

 “I’d been searching for ages to write something that was bigger than myself but I’m not educated politically; I couldn’t write a political album”